Vegan Cabbage Rolls

 Vegan cabbage rolls, Eat without Belly

-• These vegan cabbage rolls were approved here at home.
-Since I stopped eating animal products, it’s always a nice challenge to propose the recipes I used to make in their vegan version.
-But even this time it went well and we enjoyed them!
-Try them too and let me know if you liked them below or in my Facebook Club.
+• These vegan cabbage rolls were approved at home.
+Since I stopped eating animal products, it’s always a nice challenge to adapt recipes I used to make into a vegan version.
+But this time it went well and we happily devoured them.

 Enjoy your meal!